William de Vesci (d.1253)

 William de Vesci or Vescy (died 1253) was a prominent 13th-century English noble.
 He was a son of Eustace de Vesci and Margaret, an illegitimate daughter of William the Lion by a daughter of Adam de Hythus.

 A minor when his father died, he was placed under the wardship of William Longespée, Earl of Salisbury, until he was of age.
 Knighted in 1229, he took part in King Henry III of England's expedition to Brittany and France in 1230.
 He was banned from attending tournaments at Blyth, Northampton and Cambridge between 1232 and 1234.
 When King Alexander III of Scotland was invited to attend the English court in 1235 and in 1237, Vesci escorted Alexander III.
 William took part in King Henry III's expedition to Gascony in 1242.
 In 1245, he was part of King Henry III's expedition to Wales.
 He founded the Carmelite priory of Hulne, Northumberland during his lifetime.

 He died shortly before 7 October 1253 during King Henry III's expedition to Gascony.
 It is not known whether he died in battle or from natural causes.
 He was buried at Watton Priory, Yorkshire.

 Marriage and issue

-He firstly married Lady Isabel de Longespée, daughter of William Longespée, Earl of Salisbury and Ela, Countess of Salisbury in 1226.
+William firstly married Lady Isabel de Longespée, daughter of William Longespée, Earl of Salisbury and Ela, Countess of Salisbury in 1226.
 They had no issue.

-He married secondly Lady Agnes de Ferrers, daughter of William de Ferrers, 5th Earl of Derby, and Sibyl Marshal, they had issue;
+William married secondly Lady Agnes de Ferrers, daughter of William de Ferrers, 5th Earl of Derby, and Sibyl Marshal, they had issue;